Deep Security 10.1 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

-An identified file is a file that has been found to be or to contain malware and has therefore been encrypted and moved to a special folder.
-(See the "Quarantine" action in Customize malware remedial actions.)
-Whether or not an infected file is quarantined depends on the anti-malware configuration that was in effect when the file was scanned.
+An identified file is a file that has been found to be or to contain malware and has therefore been encrypted and moved to a special folder. ("Quarantine" is a scan action that you can specify when creating a Malware Scan Configuration.)
+Once the file has been identified or quarantined, you can choose to download it to your computer in an encrypted and compressed format.
+Whether or not an infected file is quarantined depends on the Anti-Malware Configuration that was in effect when the file was scanned.

 The Identified Files page allows you to manage tasks related to identified files.
 Using the menu bar or the right-click context menu, you can: